Vocational Progam

 Vocational Learning Program Years 7 to 12 McAuley College September 2019.pdf

-In Year 10, Vocational learning will include a number of strategic programs that will assist students with the mapping of their Year 11 and 12 program to inform subject and course selection, and ultimately, post school options.
+In Years 9 and 10, Vocational learning, facilitated through our Personal Development Program, includes a number of strategic programs that will assist students with the mapping of their Year 11 and 12 program to inform subject and course selection, and ultimately, post school options.

-To complement this work, students in Year 10 will enjoy a camp in Semester Two, with a focus around leadership in preparation of their role as Seniors of the College, as well as the increased responsibility around their study to be more self-directed and independent in their approach to their studies.
+Supporting this program, students in Year 10 participate in a Camp in Semester 2, designed to focus around developing their leadership skills in preparation for their role as Seniors of the College, as well as the increased responsibility around their study to be more self-directed and independent in their approach to their studies.

 Vocational Opportunities in Year 11 and 12